ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

 <image src="/assets/images/vim-latex/ultisnips/hyperref-tabstop-placeholder.gif" alt="Demonstrating the tabstop placeholder"  />

-See the end `:help luasnip-insertnode` for official documentation of insert node placeholder text.
+See the end of `:help luasnip-insertnode` for documentation of insert node placeholder text.

 ### The visual placeholder and a few advanced nodes